LIGHTING THE PATH

 I had purchased some plastic pipes and fittings for another project and my mind went to imagining what I could make with them which may help.
 I put together a design idea in my head and pulled out the hack saw and started in cutting and fitting pieces together.
 The result was a light weight plastic walker which I prayed would help and thanked God for the inspiration.We went to visit Yaya with the walker in hand and demonstrated how to use it.
 After a couple tries he steadied himself and got the hang of it and started actually walking with it!
 We cheered him on and he beamed with the biggest smile I have ever seen on his face.
 After watching him a few minutes we said goodbye and got in the truck to leave with tears of joy rolling down our cheeks over the miracle we had just witnessed.
 We returned two days later to check in and watched as Yaya walked and maneuvered around quickly with the walker smiling the entire time.
 It was mentioned that they may be able to enroll him in school and I pray that a whole new life may open up for him as he gets stronger and walks on his own.
 I give thanks to God for using me and letting the purpose for this trip become clear.
 It is a joy I will always remember and I am looking forward to my return trip to visit him again! - Dawn Malcolm

 The Women's Aid Fund was established when one of the women we were working with needed a prosthetic arm.
 There was no way she could afford this and we saw that this would make a huge difference in her quality of life.
-Medical and special needs hinder quality of life, but most often never taken care of because the solution is not affordable.
+Medical and special needs hinder the quality of life of many women, but are often never taken care of because the solution is not affordable.
 Funds will be held in an account specified for assisting these needs.
 If you would like to be part of this effort or contribute to this fund, please contact us!
-Blessings, Dawn email@example.com
+Blessings, Dawn

 The Women's Aid Fund